-THE TOWNSHIP OF ROCK RIVER HEREBY ORDAINS:
+THE TOWNSHIP OF HARRIS HEREBY ORDAINS:

-An Ordinance to establish zoning districts and regulations governing the development and use of land within Rock River Township, in accordance with the provisions of the Michigan Zoning Enabling Act (ZEA), Public Act 110 of 2006, MCL 125.3101, et.
-Seq.; to provide for regulations governing nonconforming uses and structures; to provide for a Zoning Board of Appeals and for its powers and duties; to provide for permits, fees, penalties and other administrative provisions to enforce this Ordinance; and to provide for regulations regarding conflicts with other ordinances or regulations.
+An Ordinance to establish zoning districts and regulations governing the development and use of land within Harris Township, in accordance with the provisions of Public Act 184 of 1943, as amended; to provide for regulations governing nonconforming uses and structures; to provide for a Zoning Board of Appeals and for its powers and duties; to provide for permits, fees, penalties and other administrative provisions to enforce this Ordinance; and to provide for regulations regarding conflicts with other ordinances or regulations.
+The continued administration of this Ordinance, amendments to this Ordinance, and all other matters concerning operation of this Ordinance shall be done pursuant to Public Act 110 of 2006, as amended, being the Michigan Zoning Enabling Act, M.C.L.
+125.3101 et seq.) hereinafter referred to as the "Zoning Act."
+Amended 7.18.11